-- a) A group of citizens who are registered voters of the Village, who will review the function and progress of the economic development program and advise the Village Board with regard to the program. - b) Committee organization will consist of: - 1.
-Five members all appointed by the Chairman.
-All members must be approved by the Village Board.
-Terms shall be for four years except that initial terms shall be established on a staggered basis to provide continuity on the committee. - 2.
-All committee members shall be resident taxpayers of the municipality. - c) No member of the Citizen Advisory Review Committee shall be: - 1.
-An elected or appointed municipal official. - 2.
-An employee of the municipality. - 3.
-An official or employee of any qualifying business receiving financial assistance under the economic development program. - 4.
-An official or employee of of any financial institution participating directly in the economic development program.
+- a) A group of citizens who are registered voters of the City, who will review the function and progress of the economic development program and advise the City Council with regard to the program. - b) Committee organization will consist of:

+1. Seven members all appointed by the Mayor.
+All members must be approved by the City Council.
+Terms shall be for four years except that initial terms shall be established on a staggered basis to provide continuity on the committee.

+2. All committee members shall be residents of the municipality.

-6.4 Village Board
+6.4 City Council